axelmuller/100-days-of-code/log.md

 *Thoughts:* Need to get my act together with Bokeh.
 Also decided on a couple of new projects: 1 pdb entries analyzing headers, resolution by year, method, location, synchrotron, protein class, ... for text mining NIH reporter might offer something.

+### Day 12: 06/02/2020

+*Today's Progress:* I finally plotted the relevant time series.
+In matplotlib and not in bokeh though.
+Also downloaded more data

+*Thoughts:* I need to rewrite the initial parsing procedure using bz2 files to start with.
+Decompressing, using command line magic and deleting the massive decrompressed file doesn't seem to be the most elegant way.